quoll/remorse/README.md

 # remorse
-Clojure to morse code conversion
+Clojure and ClojureScript to morse code conversion

 ## Usage